fgimian/flaskage/docs/overview.rst

   all such uncompiled files neatly in an assets directory.
 - **Database migrations**: Flaskage integrates Flask-Migrate_ and is ready for database migrations which can be invoked via management commands.
-- **PyJade integration**: If you choose to, you may use PyJade_ to write your templates.
-This is a far less verbose language than regular HTML.
 - **Switchable configurations**: With a simple command line switch, you can run the development server under any environment you wish (development, production or testing).
 Further to this, you can set a default environment